On This Page:

 For more information on handling education records, see the FERPA Tutorial (pdf, 151k) and Instructors' Guide to Information Security (pdf, 1130k).

 Departments must choose a storage solution for all sensitive data available to them.
-Options include secure file servers, physically secure hard drives, etc. UMass Amherst IT also offers a secure storage service for a fee.
+Options include secure file servers, physically secure hard drives, etc. UMass Amherst IT also offers secure storage options.
 Contact the IT Help Center to discuss the best storage option(s) for your department.

 UMass Amherst IT strongly recommends that faculty, staff, and students transfer all sensitive data from laptops and portable storage media to more secure alternatives, and physically secure all areas where sensitive data is stored (e.g., locked cabinets).

-UMass Amherst IT provides departments, faculty, and staff with a convenient, no cost way to destroy and dispose of hard drives, backup tapes, and other magnetic media that contain sensitive data.
+The UMass Amherst Office of Waste Management provides departments, faculty, and staff with a convenient, no cost way to destroy and dispose of hard drives, backup tapes, and other magnetic media that contain sensitive data.
 This service is designed to help University departments comply with state and federal laws, and University policies.
 Hard Drive & Magnetic Tape Destruction

 For compliance purposes, departments must identify the business processes that require them to use sensitive data and maintain internal documentation on: